snandiDS/prokseq-deprecated/README.md

 	   pip2 install qc bitsets RSeQC
 	   pip2 install --upgrade cython bx-python pysam RSeQC numpy

+	Step 5:
 	Once all the dependencies and R packages are installed, and the example files are untared, run the following command to test run the pipeline. python scripts/pipeline-v2.8.py -s samples.bowtie.PEsample -p param.input.bowtie -n 4

-	The script is running with PE (paired-end) samples described in samples.bowtie.PEsample, and with the parameters defined in param.input.bowtie.
+	   Description:	The script is running with PE (paired-end) samples described in samples.bowtie.PEsample, and with the parameters defined in param.input.bowtie.
 The program is submitted with four processors.

 	And to remove:
 	   conda remove -p /home/path/testPrseq prokseq